domxjs/domx/packages/DataElement/README.md

   eliminates object creation fatigue when working with immutable state.
 - Uses [EventMap](https://github.com/domxjs/domx/tree/master/packages/EventMap)
 for declarative DOM event handling on custom elements.
+- Top question: "can it really be that simple?"